 FAQ

-Common
+Common Questions.

 A pre-construction planner is a professional who handles the critical planning phase before construction begins.
 I create detailed floor plan layouts, research permitting requirements, select and source materials, and compile a comprehensive project package that your contractor can use to bid accurately and build efficiently.
 Think of me as the bridge between your vision and your contractor's execution.